 small flag of SpainEste libro en español

+Then we study the classification of triangles.
 Students are now able to classify triangles both in terms of their sides and also in terms of their angles.
-The lesson has several drawing problems and one easy compass-and-ruler construction of an equilateral triangle.

 I teach special education in the public school system, and just recently downloaded and have taught from Geometry 1.
 My middle school students love the hands-on approach and have really begun to explore the meaning of geometric terms and measurements through the use of this book.
 We have expanded it to include a project whereby they create designs using angles, arcs, and circles.
 We will be using these colorful designs to learn even more about measurements and geometric figures in conjunction with some of the lessons from the book.
 Thanks so much for opening up this opportunity to make math useful and fun for these students who often view math as a painful process they have to endure!
 Their attention to their drawings is truly amazing!
 We have all enjoyed the process!